 Pursuant to penal code section 29805, a defendant that is convicted of misdemeanor criminal threats will be prohibited from owning or possessing a firearm for a period of 10 years.
 However, a defendant convicted of felony criminal threats will be prohibited from owning or possessing a firearm for life.

-6. Common defenses to criminal threats charges.
+6. What are some common defenses to criminal threats charges?

 The Victim Wasn't in Fear –